Contribution of expert aggregation to temperature prediction part i: Results

+Some of the experts have very similar predictions, hence the aggregations will quickly switch from one expert to another.
+This can be observed on Figure \ref{BOA_MLpol_MLprod_EWA_window500_ech48_74056001_2020-03-30_2023-09-03_weights} with the weights of the two best experts ppm.ifs and ppm.aro.

+The fast variations on relatively short time scales also seem to reflect the changes in the quality of the experts over shorter time scales.
+Indeed, on several occasions all EAs rapidly assigned a large weight to the same expert as can be seen on Figure \ref{BOA_MLpol_MLprod_EWA_window500_ech48_74056001_2020-03-30_2023-09-03_weights}.
+For example, raw.aro gains a lot of weight just before iteration 1200 for all EAs.

-Finally, we can see in Figure \ref{BOA_MLpol_MLprod_EWA_window500_ech48_74056001_2020-03-30_2023-09-03_weights} that one can make the EA much more reactive by adding a sliding window.
-The variance of the weights is greatly increased with the sliding window compared with the weights of Figure \ref{BOA_MLpol_MLprod_EWA_window1253_ech48_74056001_2020-03-30_2023-09-03_weights}.
-Even the biased experts can have large weights at any time.
-This comes with a larger RMSE however, which is why on average the forecasts are worse: BOA and MLpol have a RMSE of $1.25$°C instead of $1.24$°C without a sliding window.
-It seems however that one can use a sliding window of around 500 days with EWA and MLprod and yet keep the same RMSE as if one had in fact no sliding window.
-Despite greater reactivity, a sliding window of 500 days does not seem long enough to catch about 10 large consecutive errors of the on average good experts.
-Indeed, none of the aggregations are able to put a lot of weight on the Q10 and Q30 quantilles of the PEARP during the mid-December event in Chamonix.
+However, despite greater reactivity, a sliding window of 500 days does not seem short enough to catch about 10 large consecutive errors of the on average good experts.
+Indeed, none of the aggregations are able to put a lot of weight on the Q10 and Q30 experts during the mid-December event in Chamonix.

+By comparing Figures \ref{BOA_MLpol_MLprod_EWA_window500_ech48_74056001_2020-03-30_2023-09-03_weights} and \ref{BOA_MLpol_MLprod_EWA_window1253_ech48_74056001_2020-03-30_2023-09-03_weights}, one can see that NBM's weights with a 500 days sliding window are similar to those without a sliding window.
+Again, this can be explained by the decaying weight factor which does not depend on the experts nor on the iteration and the fact that the experts are similar after the bias reduction.

+So, one can use a sliding window with EA to make the aggregation more reactive, whereas this seems more difficult with NBM.
+And overall, BOA always has the best RMSE for all sliding windows compared to the other aggregations.
+Hence, BOA has the fastest convergence.